TORNADO HQ: waiting on update ...

 special marine

-At 501 PM PST, a severe thunderstorm capable of producing waterspouts was located 19 NM southwest of Point Ano Nuevo, moving north at 30 knots.
+At 1224 AM PST, a shower capable of producing waterspouts was located 32 NM northwest of Cape Mendocino, moving north at 20 knots.

 show me the full warning